 Step 2.
 UE1 sends the Avatar ID and token to DC AS during Avatar animation negotiation procedure.

 Step 3.
 DC AS determines whether the received Avatar ID is in the UE1's Avatar ID list.
 If the received Avatar ID is equal to one of the Avatar ID in the UE1's Avatar ID list, Steps 4 and 5 are executed.
 Otherwise, DC AS will send an error message to the UE1.
 If DC AS does not have the UE1's Avatar ID list, it retrieves the UE1's Avatar ID list from the BAR.
-DC AS may also check whether the token is valid .
+DC AS also optionally checks whether the token is valid .

 Steps 4, 5.
 DC AS sends the Avatar ID and token to the MF/MRF via the IMS AS.